Ashaiky36/web-dev-prac/README.md

 #first read file

-this is a readme file pushed to github through vs code
+this is a readme file pushed to github through vs code terminal no.1